ls1intum/Artemis/docs/user/exercises/textual.rst

     .. figure:: general/create-exercise-form-hint.png
               :align: center

-The following screenshot illustrates the last section of the form.
+The following screenshot illustrates the last section of the form:

 - **Assessment Instructions**: Instructions for instructors while assessing the submission.

     .. figure:: text/create-text-exercise-form-3.png